-Hendra virus (HeV) is an emerging virus disease that was first identified in a large outbreak of highly lethal disease in racehorses in 1994 in two adjoining Brisbane racing stables where 13 horses either died or where humanely euthanised, and 7 horses recovered and were subsequently euthanised.
+Hendra virus (HeV) is an emerging virus disease that was first identified in a large outbreak of the highly lethal disease in racehorses in 1994 in two adjoining Brisbane racing stables where 13 horses either died or were humanely euthanised, and 7 horses recovered and were subsequently euthanised.
 A trainer died from multi-organ failure and his stable hand became ill but recovered.

-HeV is a single stranded, negative sense RNA virus within the family Paramyxoviridae and the genus Henipavirus.
+HeV is a single-stranded, negative-sense RNA virus within the family Paramyxoviridae and the genus Henipavirus.
 There are two other known members of this genus - Nipah virus (NiV) which, like Hendra, is also highly pathogenic, and Cedar virus (CedV) which does not appear to be highly pathogenic.

 Four species of Australian flying foxes are the natural reservoir of HeV and the virus does not appear to cause clinical disease in them.
 HeV and NiV have also been detected in flying foxes in Papua New Guinea.